-You are going to find a lot of digital product reviews, MLM companies reviews, some tips on how to make money online, and so on.
+You are going to find a lot of digital product reviews, MLM company reviews, some tips on how to make money online, and so on.

-Recently I have received a request to do a review of a company called QubitTech.
+Recently I received a request to do a review of a company called QubitTech.

 Is QubitTech a Scam, or is this a legitimate opportunity where you can make some money?